Trisfald/veridia-rpg/Traits.md

 ##### *Requisites: way of the sun 2*
 ##### Cost: 2 experience points
 Spend one point of fervor and take a free action.\
-Create a fake sun that illuminates an area of ​​one kilometer as if it were in daylight.\
+Create a fake sun that illuminates an area of ​​one square kilometer as if it were in daylight.\
 Lasts 2 hours.

 ### Searing light